robertbrianhemingway/200501_LiLon_Pir_eMail_Blynk_LEDs/200502_WiFiESP8266_PIR_LEDs/Notes_on_project.md

   connect A0 to junction LDR to 1K
   Readings range from 15 to 318, with 32 being a good
     limit for night and day in this project

-Uses 4 gpio pins
-2 as inputs from pirs
-2 as outputs to the relays driving the LEDs